Archuleta County DUI Guide

 Immediate Steps (First 24 Hours)

-• Phone Calls: You have the right to make a reasonable number of phone calls.
-Use this opportunity to contact a family member, friend, or attorney.
+• Phone Calls: After booking, you'll be allowed to make phone calls.
+Use this opportunity to contact a licensed bail bondsman or a DUI attorney.

 Critical Deadlines